awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

 ## Step 1: Create your Amazon EKS cluster<a name="eks-create-cluster"></a>

 **Important**
 To get started as simply and quickly as possible, this topic includes steps to create a cluster with default settings\.
 Before creating a cluster for production use, we recommend that you familiarize yourself with all settings and deploy a cluster with the settings that meet your requirements\.
-For more information, see [Creating an Amazon EKS cluster](create-cluster.md)\.
+For more information, see [Create an Amazon EKS cluster](create-cluster.md)\.
 Some settings can only be enabled when creating your cluster\.

 **To create your cluster**